kamalyaka/basic-videocapture/README.md

 While you are recording, you cannot change windows.
 I will work on a fix for this too on a later update.
 ### To stop the recording you can press the stop button, this will pull up a window to store your footage.
 ![image](https://user-images.githubusercontent.com/60985540/109426003-7ad53280-79eb-11eb-8980-a7740cef9696.png)
+### The quality of the video may not be good, this was only made as an example or template for a video capture software and to show how it could be done.
 ---
 ### 👋 Contributing
 ### This repository accepts contributions!
 If you have any ideas of what to add, you can do it!